All songs were recorded in Binaural.

 to Blanch Thomas providing the vocals for the

-street vendor 'Turtles' (as seen in the move)
+street vendor Turtles (as seen in the movie)

 In a letter from Hal Wallis on January 8th 1958,